 - Interrogations of Form, a series of conversations and talks that provide commentary and insight into Armory productions and related issues of our times

-Park Avenue Armory today announced its 2017 season, deepening the institution’s commitment to presenting groundbreaking unconventional programs that take full advantage of its soaring Wade Thompson Drill Hall and intimate historic rooms.
+November 21, 2016 (Updated July 14, 2017) – Park Avenue Armory today announced its 2017 season, deepening the institution’s commitment to presenting groundbreaking unconventional programs that take full advantage of its soaring Wade Thompson Drill Hall and intimate historic rooms.
 Marking the first full season at the Armory programmed by Artistic Director Pierre Audi, and the 10th anniversary of programming for the pioneering nonprofit arts organization, the year features a range of immersive and thought-provoking theater, street dance, visual art and installation, and a mix of classical and contemporary music from jazz and lieder to contemporary Chinese compositions, American spirituals, and beyond.
-With a world-class roster of artists, the Armory will offer two new commissions, several world and North American premieres, North American and U.S. recital debuts, and major new projects that utilize both the visual and sonic elements of the Armory’s spaces like never before.
+With a world-class roster of artists, the Armory will offer a new commission, several world and North American premieres, North American and U.S. recital debuts, and major new projects that utilize both the visual and sonic elements of the Armory’s spaces like never before.

 “Our 2017 season brings together an eclectic mix of internationally celebrated visionaries and rising talent in the creation of works that promise to be bold, unexpected, and thought-provoking.
 The season marks a decade of supporting artists in the creation of new work within the unique architectural setting of our building, and we are thrilled to have some of the most inventive creative minds with us this year,” said Rebecca Robertson, President and Executive Producer of Park Avenue Armory.
 “Our historic spaces act as a transformative agent for these daring artists and our intrepid audiences, who have come to expect to be challenged and moved by our provocative cross-disciplinary programs.”

 Throughout the year, in the Armory’s historic head house, audiences will have opportunities to experience intimate engagements and performances featuring artists and art forms from around the globe as part of the ongoing Recital Series and Artists Studio.
 Established and emerging vocalists, some in their recital debuts, offer concerts as part of the Recital Series in the Board of Officers Room.
 The Artists Studio, curated by Jason Moran, draws inspiration from the variety of cultural and ethnic influences in the design of the Veterans Room, one of the most important historic interiors in the country, to explore cultures of sound from around the globe.
-In addition, the Armory will host four artists in residence in the building’s historic period rooms: playwright and screenwriter Lynn Nottage, Cuban installation and performance artist Tania Bruguera, composer and guitarist Marvin Sewell, and choreographer and Flexn dance pioneer Reggie “Regg Roc” Gray.
+In addition, the Armory will host five artists in residence in the building’s historic period rooms: playwright and screenwriter Lynn Nottage, Cuban installation and performance artist Tania Bruguera, composer and guitarist Marvin Sewell, choreographer and flexn dance pioneer Reggie “Regg Roc” Gray and his company the D.R.E.A.M.
+Ring, and photographer and visual artist Carrie Mae Weems.
 Periodically throughout the year, these artists will open what can often be an insular process by sharing their studios and practice with the public.

 “The Armory provides once-in-a-lifetime experiences for artists and audiences, offering almost limitless opportunities to realize artworks that transcend convention and that engage with the power of the Armory building, classic and interdisciplinary art forms, and contemporary cultural dialogues all at once,” said Pierre Audi, the Armory’s Artistic Director.
 “It has been a tremendous pleasure to curate the 2017 season—my first full season as Artistic Director—with programs and commissions guided by the institution’s rich creative history, its inspiriting physical spaces, and the imaginations of bold artists from around the world.”